VictorZelenin/IWMY/backend/README.md

 | HTTP Method | Produces (Content-Type header) | Basic Authorization |
 | ----------- | ------------------------------ | ------------------- |
 | GET | *JPEG image* (`Content-Type: image/jpeg`) | No |

+#### /_ah/admin

+This path should be used in the URL in browser, only when running the local (Developer) backend.
+It provides access to the Google App Engine Development Console where in Datastore Viewer the developer can see and delete the entities stored at the backend.